treepanel/treepanel/README.md

 Browser extension that enhances GitHub code review and exploration.
 This repository contains the source code of a FOSS continuation of Octotree.

-See issues for work that needs to be done.
+See issues for work that needs to be done, and see [CONTRIBUTING](./.github/CONTRIBUTING.md) for how to contribute.